Novosibirsk Opera and Ballet Theatre: Architecture

-Building of the theater is the biggest in the world.
+This theater is physically the largest in the world.
 It is located on the main square of Novosibirsk.
 After the reconstruction in 2005 Novosibirsk Theater is the most well-equipped in Russia.

 The building consists of ten parts: the building in which the cash register and lobby on the ground floor, the concert hall on second and third floors, cylindrical form of the auditorium (with circular foyers); a stage block with a depth of 30 meters and grates with a height of 29.5 meters.
 Adjacent to the stage are the side wings, which house the backstage, administrative premises, rehearsal halls, costume and decoration workshops.
 A semi-cylinder of the scenery warehouse is adjacent to the stage box at the back.
 The principal construction of the theatre building is the big dome, which is 60 m wide and 35 m high.

 Big hall accommodates 1 774 viewers, concert hall – 375, small hall – 150.

 Total area of the rooms is 40 663 m^{2}, size of the building is 294 340 m^{3}.